The Security of Our Country Begins with You

 The Intelligence Community Center for Academic Excellence (ICCAE)

-Assists undergraduate students in developing critical skills needed for future work in the 16 federal U.S. intelligence agencies.
+Assists undergraduate students in developing critical skills needed for future work in the 18 federal U.S. intelligence agencies.
 ICCAE students increase their critical thinking, analytic, and communication skills, which can be applied to any area of study or profession.
-Undergraduate students from KU, Dodge City Community College, Donnelly College, and Seward County Community College are eligible.
-Courses are taught online by a KU instructor and administered in person by a course facilitator at DCCC, Donnelly, or SCCC.
+Scholarships are specifically available for undergraduate students from KU, Dodge City Community College, Garden City Community College, Kansas City Community College and Seward County Community College who are majoring in biotechnology, information technology and cybersecurity.

 Why Study Intelligence & National Security?